gxanine/upjs/README.md

 4. Run `nexe -t windows-x64-12.16.3`
 ---

-With ❤ and ☕ Greg
+With ❤ and ☕ by Greg

 ---
 This program is open-source and distributed under the GNU General Public License, see *LICENSE.md* for details.